Building graphics with Python

 Footnotes

-1. This chapter will be built around the Quarto ecosystem.
-In the meantime, you can consult the excellent documentation of this ecosystem and practice, which is the best way to learn.↩︎
+1. This forthcoming chapter will be structured around the Quarto ecosystem.
+In the meantime, readers are encouraged to consult the exemplary documentation available for this ecosystem and to experiment with it directly, as this remains the most effective way to learn.↩︎

 2. Thankfully, with a vast amount of online code using matplotlib, code assistants like ChatGPT or Github Copilot are invaluable for creating charts based on instructions.↩︎